cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 The following programs can be called from within CrypTool or directly as stand-alone program:

-a) The program AES-Tool v 2.7 (developed within the CrypTool project):
+a) The program "AES-Tool" v 2.7 (developed within the CrypTool project):
    AES-Tool can create self-extracting executable files.
    AES-Tool encrypts the content of any file using a session key and the AES 128 bit cipher in CBC mode.